Jabhat Fatah a-Sham, formerly known as Jabhat a-Nusra, is under attack in its Syrian stronghold of opposition-held Idlib province.

 What is happening is that JFS are the only ones being targeted.
 This makes them think that the other factions have betrayed them, and are working with the coalition against them.
 This is what we sense from the recent infighting between JFS and the other factions.

-[Ed.: JFS launched an “unexplained” attack on headquarters and positions belonging to more moderate FSA faction Jaish al-Mujahideen on Monday, January 23.
-Other factions responded and battles have continued in the west Aleppo countryside and Idlib province since then, Syria Direct reported on Wednesday.]
+: JFS launched an “unexplained” attack on headquarters and positions belonging to more moderate FSA faction Jaish al-Mujahideen on Monday, January 23.
+Other factions responded and battles have continued in the west Aleppo countryside and Idlib province since then, Syria Direct reported

 For civilians, the impact of these strikes is psychological rather than physical.
 We see that they are precision strikes in areas all but empty of residents.
 So the effect is psychological—it sows fear in people’s hearts.
 People see that the international coalition is capable of targeting leaders and individuals with high accuracy.
 We fear this precision will be used against the other brigades, just like with JFS.
 This would mean the elimination of the rebels.